Spanish–Ottoman Wars: Continuation of war overseas

-The Spanish-Ottoman truce did not involve the oversea possessions of both empires, and after the War of the Portuguese Succession and the consolidation of the Iberian Union, the Portuguese Empire was directly involved in the global conflict between Habsburg Spain and Ottoman Caliphate.
-The conflict was spread to the Indian Ocean through Portuguese India and Portuguese Indonesia, and to the Pacific Ocean through the Spanish Philippines.
+The Spanish–Ottoman truce did not include the overseas possessions of either empire.
+After the War of the Portuguese Succession and the consolidation of the Iberian Union, the Portuguese Empire was directly involved in the global conflict between Habsburg Spain and the Ottoman Caliphate.
+This conflict spread to the Indian Ocean through Portuguese India and Portuguese Indonesia, and to the Pacific Ocean through the Spanish Philippines.